hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

 A dedicated server or KVM/Xen-based Virtual Private Server (VPS), freshly installed with one of the above OS.
-In addition, Debian 7 (Wheezy) can also be used after applying <a href="extras/vpnsetup-debian-7-workaround.sh" target="_blank">this workaround</a>.
+In addition, Debian 7 (Wheezy) can also be used with <a href="extras/vpnsetup-debian-7-workaround.sh" target="_blank">this workaround</a>.
 OpenVZ VPS users should instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a>.

 <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#gettingavps" target="_blank">**&raquo; I want to run my own VPN but don't have a server for that**</a>